wilsonmar/jmeter-scripts/README.md

-This contains what you need to run JMeter scripts.
+This contains what you need to run sample JMeter scripts.

+Several sample applications are used as the basis for learning and discussing best practices:

-We invoke "The Internet" sample app that contains screens one can encounter.
-Dave Hoeffer wrote it for Selenium functional testers use to validate their skill.
+   * In "The-Internal" folder are scripts to invoke "The Internet" sample app Dave Hoeffer wrote for Selenium functional testers use to validate their skill.
-We're invoking it here to discuss best practices for coding JMeter, structuring GitHub, etc.
 This is similar to https://wilsonmar.github.io/flood-the-internet/#challenges-on-the-internet-app

 ## Setup